Berkeley College: Academics

-Berkeley College launched its first graduate degree program, a Master of Business Administration (M.B.A.), in 2015.
-Through Berkeley College's Corporate Learning Partnership, the M.B.A. program partners with organizations like Affinity Federal Credit Union to offer master's degree and continuing education programs to employees.
-Berkeley College launched an M.B.A. through the College's Larry L. Luing School of Business in Manhattan, NY, that was offered on-site at the Midtown Manhattan campus beginning in April 2022.
+Berkeley College launched its first graduate degree program, a Master of Business Administration in 2015.
+Through Berkeley College's Corporate Learning Partnership, the MBA program partners with organizations like Affinity Federal Credit Union to offer master's degree and continuing education programs to employees.
+Berkeley College launched an MBA through the college's Larry L. Luing School of Business in Manhattan, NY, that was offered on-site at the Midtown Manhattan campus beginning in April 2022.

 Berkeley College announced the launch of a Master of Science in Nursing program through its School of Health Studies in December 2021.
 The advanced degree has specialized concentrations in Nursing Leadership and Management, Nursing Education, Family Nurse Practitioner, and Public Health and Emergency Management Nursing.
 With this program approval, Berkeley College – New Jersey has the only Licensed Practical Nurse-Bachelor of Science in Nursing-Master of Science in Nursing (LPN-BSN-MSN) pathway program in the State of New Jersey.

-U.S. News & World Report has recognized Berkeley College among the Best Online Bachelor's Degree Programs and the Best Online Bachelor's Degree Programs for Veterans for 10 consecutive years.
-In 2023, Berkeley College was also recognized in the categories Best Online Bachelor's Degree Programs - Business and Best Online MBA Programs.
-Berkeley has been offering distance education courses since 1998.
+Berkeley has offered distance education courses since 1998.

 Campuses

-The college has a New York City Campus in Midtown Manhattan, and three campuses in New Jersey (Newark, Woodbridge, and Woodland Park).
-Berkeley announced the closure of the White Plains campus in fall 2021 and consolidated it with its Manhattan campus.
+The college has a New York City Campus in Midtown Manhattan, and three campuses in New Jersey, in Newark, Woodbridge, and Woodland Park.
+The school also offers programs through Berkeley College Online.

+A number of Berkeley campuses have closed over the past decade.
+In 2014, the Berkeley College Extension Center on Williams Street in New York City was closed.
+Two years later, the college closed the Clifton, New Jersey, campus.
+In 2018, the Dover campus was closed with the Brooklyn campus closed the following year.
+Berkeley announced the closure of the White Plains campus in the fall of 2021 and consolidated it with its Manhattan campus.
 Berkeley announced the closure of the Paramus campus in spring 2022 and consolidated it with its Woodland Park campus.

-In 2014, the Berkeley College Extension Center at 130 Williams Street New York, NY was closed.
-Two years later, the college closed the Clifton campus (600 Getty Avenue Clifton, NJ),.
-In 2018 the Dover campus was closed with the Brooklyn campus closed the following year.
+Dover Business College was a vocational school and technical college with locations in Dover and Clifton, New Jersey.
+Dover Business College, which was founded in 1958 and accredited in 1974, was a private institution with a focus on preparing students for careers in healthcare, information technology, and business.
+The college awarded more than 2,800 diplomas in its last five years.

+The school was merged into Berkeley College on July 1, 2013.
+Many of the programs that were offered at Dover Business College are now available at Berkeley College via the college's School of Health Studies, which was established to coincide with the merger.